keshavdv/victron-ble/README.md

 ## Usage

 To be able to decrypt the contents of the advertisement, you'll need to first fetch the per-device encryption key from the official Victron application.
-The method to do this will vary per platform, but only instructions for the OSX app are provided below for now:
+The method to do this will vary per platform, instructions below:

 #### Fetching Keys